Affiliate links on Android Authority may earn us a commission. Learn more.

 Nothing is offering an answer here with a pair of earbuds that can be worn for several hours with no pressure or pain and without skimping on sound quality.
 But in doing so and in prioritizing aesthetics over function, it ends up losing some important features like wireless charging and passive isolation.

 Nothing's second pair of buds is more refined than the Ear 1, but it targets an entirely different market.

 But if the answer is no and you really must have a pair of earbuds with no in-ear tips, then the Ear Stick are a very decent value at $99.
-The Apple AirPods (3rd generation) ($19.99 at Amazon) cost $80 more and aren’t the best choice for Android users, while the Sony Linkbuds WF-L900 ($128 at Amazon) are also $80 more expensive and have a weird design that might not fit all ears.
+The Apple AirPods (3rd generation) ($199.99 at Amazon) cost nearly double the price and aren’t the best choice for Android users, while the Sony Linkbuds WF-L900 ($148 at Amazon) are also more expensive and have a weird design that might not fit all ears.
 The Bose Sport Open ($199.95 at Amazon), are frequently discounted, and an interesting alternative with a more stable design, but they require a proprietary cradle for charging and don’t automatically turn on/off when you take them out of the case or put them back in.
 In comparison, Nothing’s proposition with the Ear Stick seems very reasonable.